Dullson/Poblink/README.md

 Currently the script works on PoE forums, Youtube, Reddit, Twitch chat and many other sites (using a generic parser).

-Direct import support for Poe.Ninja is also planned but not ready on the PoB side yet.
+Direct import support for Poe.Ninja build page and Poe profile page is also planned but not ready on the PoB side yet.

+## Changelog
+- v0.4.0: Added support for poe.ninja/pob and pobb.in links.
+- v0.3.0: Restructured scanning code to be more robust and fixed some bugs.
+- v0.2.0: Added support for youtube.com.
+- v0.1.0: Initial release.